jlengstorf/air-quality-edge-functions/README.md

 To run this yourself, you need two sets of credentials:

-1.  `AQICN_API_KEY` — this is free and can be requested from the [Air Quality Open Data Platform](https://aqicn.org/data-platform/token/).
+1.  `NEXT_PUBLIC_AQICN_API_KEY` — this is free and can be requested from the [Air Quality Open Data Platform](https://aqicn.org/data-platform/token/).

     This is used to create a map overlay showing the air quality on a map. ([More info in the AQI docs.](https://aqicn.org/faq/2015-09-18/map-web-service-real-time-air-quality-tile-api/))

-2.  `GOOGLE_API_KEY` — this has a free tier and is created on the [Google Maps Platform credentials page](https://console.cloud.google.com/project/_/google/maps-apis/credentials).
+2.  `NEXT_PUBLIC_GOOGLE_API_KEY` — this has a free tier and is created on the [Google Maps Platform credentials page](https://console.cloud.google.com/project/_/google/maps-apis/credentials).

     You need to create a project (the credentials page will guide you through this) and enable both the [Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/overview) and the [Geocoding API](https://developers.google.com/maps/documentation/geocoding/start).

+    **Heads up!** Make sure to [restrict your API key](https://developers.google.com/maps/api-security-best-practices#application-restriction) to just the domain you intend to ship it on and to only have access to the APIs you need.
+Otherwise your key could be misused and you could end up with an unexpected bill!

 [Create a Netlify site](https://docs.netlify.com/welcome/add-new-site/), then [add the above credentials as env vars](https://docs.netlify.com/environment-variables/overview/#site-environment-variables).